ArunVG1963/Mental-Health-Awareness---Project-1/README.md

 **Guidance:** Document any optional features that are nice to have but not essential.

 ## Design Decisions
-The main design consideration was KISS - Keeping the interface simple.
+The main design consideration was KIS - Keeping the interface simple.
 Too much information on a page can be distracting and navigation for someone who may require mental health assistance could leave the user wondering where and what to press.

 Using bootstrap as recommended simplifies the need for complex css styles.